 Following a healthy diet, exercising regularly, and maintaining overall health are sound goals for all patients.
 These lifestyle choices may act synergistically to prevent or delay the onset or progression of AMD.
 As a clinician, it is best practice to examine your patient for risk factors and devise a plan of action to prolong their quality of vision.

 “Every optometrist wants to be on the cutting-edge of technology and with your AdaptDx, you are ready to get a jump on AMD.”

 Invest in Dark Adaptation Technology

-The AdaptDx dark adaptometer is revolutionizing the way AMD is detected and monitored and, as such, has become an essential part of our AMD armamentarium.
+The AdaptDx® dark adaptometer is revolutionizing the way AMD is detected and monitored and, as such, has become an essential part of our AMD armamentarium.
 It is easy to fit into our workflow, has a minimal learning curve, and the patients seem to find it valuable.
-That one objective measure, the Rod Intercept, helps me to confidently diagnose and treat my patients.
-It also helps me to identify when the disease progresses, so I can take proper measures.
+That one objective measure, the Rod Intercept, helps me to confidently assess and treat my patients.
+It also helps me to monitor disease progression, so I can take proper measures.
 What can I say?
 Investing in the AdaptDx is one of the best business decisions I have made as a clinician.